xybor-x/xyerror/README.md

     // ChildError
 }

-func ExampleXyError() {
+func ExampleError() {
-    // You can compare a XyError with an Class by using the built-in method
+    // You can compare an Error with an Exception by using the built-in method
     // errors.Is.
-    var NegativeIndexError = xyerror.IndexError.NewClass("NegativeIndexError")
+    var NegativeIndexError = xyerror.IndexError.NewException("NegativeIndexError")

     var err1 = xyerror.ValueError.New("some value error")
     if errors.Is(err1, xyerror.ValueError) {
         fmt.Println("err1 is a ValueError")
     }
     if !errors.Is(err1, NegativeIndexError) {
         fmt.Println("err1 is not a NegativeIndexError")